AffnanSawad/AffnanSawad/README.md

 # Hi there 👋, I'm Affnan Sawad

-A passionate learner diving into the world of MERN stack development.
-Currently navigating the intricacies of React, MongoDB, Express.js and Node.js, I'm on a quest to master the art of building dynamic web applications.
-Fueled by a passion for problem-solving and a commitment to continuous learning, I'm turning lines of code into functional, elegant solutions.
+I’m a MERN Stack Developer passionate about crafting innovative, user-centric web applications.
+With expertise in MongoDB, Express, React, and Node.js, I’m dedicated to building scalable, clean, and efficient solutions.
+Constantly exploring and learning new technologies to enhance my skills and deliver exceptional digital experiences!

 ## 📝Current overview